What to expect from the Site Visit:

-Please use the following resources to help your business implement and meet the San Francisco Green Business Waste Reduction standards.
+Please use the following resources to help your business implement and meet the San Francisco Green Business Program Waste Reduction standards.

 The city of San Francisco has set the goal of reaching Zero Waste by 2020.
 We are challenging ourselves, our citizens, and every other city in the world to stop sending waste to landfills and incinerators.
-In 2008 San Francisco diverted 70% of all discards from landfill.
+In 2012 San Francisco diverted over 80% of all discards from landfill.
 In order to get to 100% diversion, or "Zero Waste", we need the help of all business and residents to recycle and compost, reduce waste at the source, and make smart consumer choices.
 If each business does its part and the City continues passing producer responsibility legislation that builds the infrastructure for recovering resources, San Francisco will be able to reach Zero Waste, or darn close.
-San Francisco Green Businesses is making a public commitment to reducing waste and leading the way for others to do the same.
+San Francisco Green Businesses are making a public commitment to reducing waste and leading the way for others to do the same.

-There are three sections in the Waste Reduction portion of the San Francisco Green Business standards
+There are three sections in the Waste Reduction portion of the San Francisco Green Business Program standards: